Americo Makk: The Presidents and beyond

 Throughout the 1980s and into the 1990s, the Makks displayed exhibits of their work at the ArtExpos in New York City and Los Angeles.
-The Makks' paintings, which included the collaborative painting Fisherman's Warf as the backdrop, were featured at the ArtExpo-New York.
+The Makks' paintings, which included the collaborative painting Fisherman's Wharf as the backdrop, were featured at the ArtExpo-New York.

 On October 19, 1989, Makk Studios opened its Beverly Hills, CA gallery with Casey Kasem hosting the gala.
 On October 26, 1989, the gallery held a reception and unveiled a portrait of Eva Gabor commissioned with Americo.
-Public relations and marketing for the Beverly Hills Gallery was handled through Kukirin Company, which focused on the timeliness of Americo Makk's history in escaping communist oppression in its marketing campaign in the 1980s.
+Public relations and marketing for the Beverly Hills Gallery were handled through Kukirin Company, which focused on the timeliness of Americo Makk's history in escaping communist oppression in its marketing campaign in the 1980s.

 Among the artists exhibited at Makk Galleries were actress Barbara Carrera and actor Buddy Ebsen.
 Interviewed in 1989, Ebsen stated, "My introduction to the Makk Family is one of the most important events of my life.
-The fact that these superbly talented artists- Americo, Eva and A.B.- so long and firmly established at the highest levels in the world of art, have found merit in my paintings, is my proudest creative achievement.
+The fact that these superbly talented artists- Americo, Eva, and A.B.- so long and firmly established at the highest levels in the world of art, have found merit in my paintings, is my proudest creative achievement.
 I hope to justify their faith in my work."

 From 1967 through the present, the Makks have shown their work across the United States at galleries and museums, and internationally in São Paulo, Rio de Janeiro, Brazilia, Caracas, Madrid, Munich, Monte Carlo, Paris, Lisbon, Vancouver, Vienna, Geneva, Sidney and Montreal.
-Paintings by Americo Makk have been exhibited at Carnegie International Center (NY), U.S. Senate Rotunda (Washington, D.C.), Monaco Intercontinental Exhibition (Paris), St. Stephen Museum (Hungary).
-Over six decades, Americo Makk's work, as well as that of Eva and A.B., has been recognized with awards and honors including American Ecclesiastic Award, European Banner of the Arts, Oscar d’Italia, Einstein International Academy Foundation Medal for Peace and Outstanding Achievement Award for Western Paintings (American Biographical Institute).
+Paintings by Americo Makk have been exhibited at Carnegie International Center (NY), U.S. Senate Rotunda (Washington, D.C.), Monaco Intercontinental Exhibition (Paris), and St. Stephen Museum (Hungary).
+Over six decades, Americo Makk's work, as well as that of Eva and A.B., has been recognized with awards and honors including the American Ecclesiastic Award, European Banner of the Arts, Oscar d’Italia, Einstein International Academy Foundation Medal for Peace and Outstanding Achievement Award for Western Paintings (American Biographical Institute).
 There is a permanent exhibition of Americo Makk's paintings at the Museum of Hungarian Military History in Budapest.